Why Using API Keys Is Better Than Paying for ChatGPT, Claude, or Gemini

 Step 2: Add a Payment Method

-Like OpenAI, Anthropic uses pay-as-you-go billing.
+Like OpenAI, Anthropic and Google AI Studio use pay-as-you-go billing.

 Go to https://console.anthropic.com/settings/billing